WizardGoodwin/react-blog/README.md

 # React blog

-This is demo project, developed by me for training and demonstration purposes.
+This is demo project, developed by me for demonstration purposes.
-The goal of it's creating - practicing skills and techniques for working with React and it's environment for <br>
+The goal of it's creating is a demonstration of my knowledge and skills for working with React and it's environment.
-further use in real projects, as well as a demonstration of my knowledge and skills.

 ## Technologies and Libs

-- React 16.8.3 (including React Hooks)
+- React 17.x.x (including React Hooks)
 - Redux - handling global app store
 - Redux-thunk - handling store async requests
 - Firebase -  imitation of backend, database, user authentication and for hosting